-Your plan is required to cover a wide range of preventive services and may not impose cost-sharing charges (such as copayments, deductibles, or co-insurance) If you are enrolled in an ACA-compliant, non-grandfathered plan, including plans offered through the Marketplace.
-The ACA requires private plans to provide coverage for services under four broad categories: evidence-based screenings and counseling, routine immunizations, childhood preventive services, and preventive services for women.
+Most health plans, including Marketplace plans, other ACA-compliant individual plans, and employer-sponsored plans, are required to cover a wide range of preventive services and may not impose cost-sharing (such as deductibles, copayments, or co-insurance).
+The ACA requires private plans to cover services under four broad categories: evidence-based screenings and counseling, routine immunizations, childhood preventive services, and preventive services for women.
 So long as the preventive service is performed by an in-network provider, is not billed separately from the office visit, and is the main reason for the office visit, then the visit and the preventive service will be covered by the insurer without cost-sharing.

-If you buy coverage on your own and you first purchased your policy prior to March 23, 2010, it may be a grandfathered plan.
-These plans are not required to cover preventive services without cost sharing.
+If you are covered by a plan that was in effect on or before March 23, 2010, it may be a “grandfathered plan.”
+These plans are not required to cover preventive services, or they may require cost sharing.
 If you are not sure if your plan is grandfathered, check with your employer or your insurance plan.